AlexsLemonade/OpenPBTA-analysis/README.md

 * Somatic Copy Number Variant (CNV) data are provided in a modified [SEG format](https://software.broadinstitute.org/software/igv/SEG) for each of the [applied software packages](https://alexslemonade.github.io/OpenPBTA-manuscript/#somatic-copy-number-variant-calling).
   * The CNVkit SEG file has an additional column `copy.num` to denote copy number of each segment, derived from the CNS file output of the algorithm described [here](https://cnvkit.readthedocs.io/en/stable/fileformats.html).
   * The ControlFreeC TSV file is a merge of `*_CNVs` files produced from the algorithm, and columns are described [here](http://boevalab.inf.ethz.ch/FREEC/tutorial.html#OUTPUT).
-  * NOTE: The _copy number_ annotated in the CNVkit SEG file is annotated with respect to ploidy 2, however, the _copy number_ annotated in the ControlFreeC TSV file is annotated with respect to inferred ploidy from the algorithm, which is recorded in the `pbta_histologies.tsv` file.
+  * NOTE: The _copy number_ annotated in the CNVkit SEG file is annotated with respect to ploidy 2, however, the _status_ annotated in the ControlFreeC TSV file is annotated with respect to inferred ploidy from the algorithm, which is recorded in the `pbta_histologies.tsv` file.
 See the table below for examples of possible interpretations.

 | Ploidy | Copy Number | Gain/Loss Interpretation     |
 |--------|-------------|------------------------------|